jplassonde/PT3-Player/readme.md

 PT3 parser:
 - Refactoring
 - Misc. fixes?
-- Add Turbosound.

 Others features to add (eventually, low priority):
+- Add a mode for MIDI control, using pt3's samples and ornaments
 - Add filebrowsing/playing via MQTT.
 - Configure the board's audio codec and add a menu for volume & eq control.
-- Add a mode for MIDI control, using pt3's samples and ornaments